tenzir/tenzir/tools/bro-to-vast/README.md

 `bro-to-vast` if Broker is found during the build configuration.
-If you're using the `configure` script in this repo, the flag `--with-broker=PATH` allows for specifying a custom install location. `PATH` is either an install prefix or a build directory of Broker repository.
+If you're using the `configure` script in this repo, the flag `--with-broker=PATH` allows for specifying a custom install location. `PATH` is either an install prefix or a build directory of a Broker repository.

 Second, install the Bro scripts via: